 The Devouring Gray grabbed me.
 The plot is fast moving and the characters have great depth.
-What I particularly like was the way that folklore and myth had influenced the plot and given the whole story a great foundation to stand on.
+What I particularly liked was the way that folklore and myth have influenced the plot and given the whole story a great foundation to stand on.
 It put me in mind of Buffy the Vampire Slayer in places as it was about a group of teens who were not only battling the big bad but also coping with the chaos of being on the cusp of adulthood.
 The lore that Christine Lynn Herman builds is just delicious and the way that she writes about the town is so vivid that I could almost smell the bark from the trees wafting off the page.

 The story is fast moving but Herman doesn’t skimp on character development.
 Each character has their own history and some have a ton of baggage to carry with them.
 I loved that so many of the character expressed queer feelings.
 The main character is bisexual and her expression of that felt really natural.
 I loved how Harman brought in little romantic elements to the novel.
 It didn’t overwhelm the plot and it felt real.
 There were moments where I could feel exactly what was going on in Harper and Isaac’s hearts because it took me right back to how I had felt in my teenage years.

-There is something about this book that reminds me of Umbrella Academy and I think that is because of two thing.
+There is something about this book that reminds me of the Umbrella Academy and I think that is because of two things.
 The first is that none of the characters in this book are completely without a fault.
 Even the characters who are heroes have moments in which you might question their morality.
 I loved that this was the case.
 Who wants a perfect hero?!

 The second reason this reminded me of Umbrella Academy was that a lot of the problems that the kids had where rooted in the past and the actions of the people who had come before them.
 Violet, Isaac, Harper, Justin and May all battle with issues that have resulted from their ancestors actions just as the children of the Umbrella Academy battle with the legacy of Sir Hargreeves.